forderud/MiniCOM/README.md

 ### Platform Support
 Designed as a compatibility library to enable building of existing COM/ATL classes also on non-Windows platforms.

-The following platforms are currently supported:
+The following operating systems are currently supported:
 * Linunx
 * MacOS
 * Android